nextgis/docs_ngweb/source/admin_interface.rst

 -----------------

 Some resources contain a set of features that can be viewed as a table.
-Press the "Table" icon opposite the resource name or select an action for a vector layer called "Table" in the features pane.
+Press the "Table" icon opposite the resource name or, if you are on the layer's resource page, select "Table" in the features pane.

 .. figure:: _static/feature_table_choice_from_group_en.png
    :name: feature_table_choice_from_group_pic